 A law passed late last year gives the EPA 180 days to file a report on how much energy data centers are using and ways to keep that number in check.
-Andrew Fanara, leader of the EPA Energy Star product development team, said at The Uptime Institute Inc.'s symposium last week that as he gathers information to go into the
+Andrew Fanara, leader of the EPA Energy Star product development team, said at The Uptime Institute Inc.'s symposium last week that as he gathers information to go into the data center energy report, he will harness knowledge from Uptime and its end-user members.

 Uptime executive director Ken Brill, meanwhile, said he expects Uptime to play an active role in the EPA report by helping to draft a simple statement that will prompt executives to ask questions that IT and facilities managers can answer.